vcostanza/CataBlob/README.md

 ![CataBlob](app/src/main/res/mipmap-xhdpi/ic_launcher.png)

+## Overview
-An Android app for tracking and managing collections of products.
+CataBlob is an Android app for tracking and managing collections of products.

 This app is currently a work in progress.
 The TODO list is as follows:
 - Add support for creating collections of items